 Formula 1 weekends are the only weekends of the year where this track is put to use.
 Formula 2 also races here as part of the F1 weekend, and usually delivers equally thrilling races.
 Despite recent speculation about the future of the event, a new contract will see the Azerbaijan Grand Prix remain on the calendar until at least 2023.

-The 2020 Azerbaijan Grand Prix was cancelled due to the coronavirus pandemic and whilst the circuit does return to the calendar in 2021, the race will be held behind closed doors with no spectators present.
+The 2020 Azerbaijan Grand Prix was cancelled due to the coronavirus pandemic and whilst the circuit returned to the calendar in 2021, the race will be held behind closed doors with no spectators present.

 Learn more: Baku City Circuit in Numbers

 The Baku City Circuit is a temporary street circuit that’s only used once a year.
 The 2022 Azerbaijan Grand Prix takes place on June 10-12.

 The Baku City Circuit is a race track in the heart of Azerbaijan’s capital city.

 Heydar Aliyev International Airport (GYD) is the city’s main airport, and is located 20km from the city centre.